David Golder: Major themes

 The Golder family was based on Némirovsky's own family: David Golder is Némirovsky's father, Léon; Gloria is her mother, Fanny; and Joyce resembles Némirovsky herself in her teenage years.

 David Golder is a self-made man.
 From humble beginnings as a Jew in Ukraine selling rags, he is now a cold, ruthless businessman.
 It is suggested by his wife, Gloria, that Marcus is not the only casualty of Golder's brutal dealings.
 However he has an Achilles heel, well hidden: his feckless daughter, Joyce.
 It is this weakness that eventually ruins him.

 Now 68 and dying, he realises that his wealth has not brought him happiness; simply a grim satisfaction that, as "a good Jew" he has provided for his uncaring family.
 Gloria and Joyce are portrayed as grasping and selfish, barely showing concern or interest in Golder except when they need more money for jewellery, furs, cars and cash for their lovers.

 The novel is an astonishing portrayal of a businessman and his family in the years leading up to the Great Depression.
 It also introduces characters of great depth, like Soifer, the old German Jew who "walks on tiptoe" to save shoe leather; he is Golder's only connection with the old world from which he himself came.
 His wife, Gloria, is as beautiful, cold and hard as the jewels she so treasures.
 But it is Joyce, Golder's 18-year-old daughter, who is central to the story.
 It is she who ultimately causes his ruin.

 Reception

 The novel met with success from the French public; Jewish critics criticized it for its stereotypical depiction of Jewish people.

-In 1930 the novel was made into a film David Golder directed by Julien Duvivier and starring Harry Baur as the title character.
+In 1930, the novel was made into a film directed by Julien Duvivier and starring Harry Baur as the title character.

-In March 2010 the book was dramatised in five episodes on BBC Radio 4, with David Suchet as David Golder.
+In March 2010, the book was dramatised in five episodes on BBC Radio 4, with David Suchet as David Golder.
 It was directed by Peter Farago.